ddlindeque/Nova/electronics/1.0-clock & power/README.md

 ### Master-slave setup

+We have two SR-latches, the first one is SR1, with inputs S1 (Set) and R1 (Reset), and outputs Q1 (output) and Q1' (inverted output), and a second SR-latch called SR2, with inputs S2 and R2, and outputs Q2 and Q2'.
+We wire the circuit for the following logic.

 ```
 Out = Q2
 S1 = !RESET & (!Button | Q2') = !(RESET | !(!Button | Q2'))